-Electric Griddles / Flat Top Grills
+Electric Flat Top Grills and Griddles

-Gas Griddles / Flat Top Grills
+Gas Flat Top Grills and Griddles

 Teppanyaki griddles are perfect for cooking hibachi-style foods.
 The heat source is in the center of the cooking surface for even distribution.

 These drop-in griddles sit flush with your countertop to act as a convenient cooking space in your kitchen.

 Restaurant flat top grills feature a large cooking surface called a griddle plate, that heats up quickly and evenly.
 This smooth surface provides plenty of room to cook multiple menu items at the same time, which makes commercial flat top grills a common site in most commercial kitchens.
 Our selection of electric griddles and gas griddle grills are available in a variety of sizes and configurations so you can find a unit that fits best with your kitchen layout.
 For related products, check out our griddle plates, accessories, and display stands.
 If you're wondering where to buy flat top grills & griddles, we have a large selection of flat top grills & griddles for sale at the lowest prices.

 Countertop Griddles Buying Guide